 A Potomac man was sentenced to 15 years in a Cuban prison for his involvement in crimes against the security of the Cuban state.

-Alan Gross, a 61-year-old from Potomac, went to trial over the weekend in Cuba after being accused of allegedly smuggling in satellite communications devices that the Cuban law prohibits, according to a CBS news story.
+Alan Gross, a 61-year-old from Potomac, in Cuba after being accused of allegedly smuggling in satellite communications devices that the Cuban law prohibits, according to a CBS news story.

 A panel of judges said that Gross was setting up secret internet networks for Cuban dissidents; however, the Obama administration and Gross’ family came to his defense and said that he was working to improve internet access for the Jewish community in Cuba, according to a story on MyFoxDC.com.